PaingMinSoe/A-La-Mode-Ecommerce/README.md

 php artisan serve
 ```

-Then run the following command to migrate the data into the database.
+Then run the following command to migrate the data into the database and start fresh.

 ```console
 php artisan migrate:fresh --seed
 ```

+To use with pre-existing data, you can execute the sql file in MySQL Workbench or phpmyadmin.

 For Admin account, username is admin@example.com and password is just password.
 For Customer account, username is user@example.com and password is just password.